soxueren/atsd/api/network/README.md

 Trailing line feed is not required for the last command when the connection is closed.

-The commands are processed as they're received by the server, without buffering.
+Commands are processed as they're received by the server, without buffering.

 To prevent the connection from timing out the client may send [`ping`](ping.md) command at a regular interval.

-Clients can submit commands of different types over the same connection.
+Clients can submit different types of commands over the same connection.

 ```ls
 $ telnet atsd_host 8081